sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_03.rst

 .. ----------------------------------------------------------------------------

 .. figure:: ../_images/lsj_samplingDist.*
-   :alt: Sampling distribution when the null hypothesit is true
+   :alt: Sampling distribution when the null hypothesis is true
    :name: fig-samplingDist

    The sampling distribution for our test statistic X when the null hypothesis